opencord/cord/docs/scripts/descriptions.md

 SSL certificate prefix substring to use when generating certificates.

+## test_networks

+List of OpenStack Neutron networks to check for.
+Currently only used in the `test-mcord-base` role.

+## test_ports

+List of OpenStack Neutron network ports on VM's to check for.
+Currently only used in the `test-mcord-base` role.

+## test_services

+List of active OpenStack Nova VM instances to check for.
+Currently only used in the `test-mcord-base` role.

 ## trust_store_pw

 Java KeyStore password used for encrypting SSL certificates.
 This currently